ruuda/dfc/readme.md

 doing useless work, but also for correctness: a conditional division that verifies that the denominator is nonzero, should not compile to a program that divides by zero anyway.
-Targeting a lazy language is simpler in this regard, because dependencies are tracked dynamically at truntime, rather than statically at compile time.
+Targeting a lazy language is simpler in this regard, because dependencies are tracked dynamically at runtime, rather than statically at compile time.
 For example, if a value is only used conditionally, we should only compute it in the branch where it is used.
 In a lazy language we could get away with unconditionally producing a thunk, as it would only be forced inside